bliksemman/junkblocker/README.md

 # junkblocker

+Do you find yourself spending too much time on social media?
+Are you checking Facebook, Twitter, Youtube or other time sinks more than you really like?

-Junkblocker is a DNS proxy server that has filtering capabilities.
+Maybe Junkblocker can be of help.
+Junkblocker is a DNS proxy that has filtering capabilities.
 The inteded purpose is to block junk; ads, analytics and time wasters like social media and news sites.

-It supports both static blacklists and time-based rules.
-The last category allows domains only within the defined blocks of time.
-This can be usefull to allow news sites in the morning but block them until the work-day ends.
+Allow access to Facebook and Twitter during breakfast and Lunch but not during working hours?
+Sure, Junkblocker can do that!

 ## Installation